educhastenier/cli-1/docs/v2/examples/bash-completions.md

 #### Enabling

-To enable auto-completion for the current shell session, a bash script, `autocomplete/bash_autocomplete` is included in this repo.
+To enable auto-completion for the current shell session, a bash script, `autocomplete/bash_autocomplete` is included in this repo (make sure you checkout the file from the branch corresponding to the version you use, as the script may have changed).

 To use `autocomplete/bash_autocomplete` set an environment variable named `PROG` to the name of your program and then `source` the